Memorial grows after crash kills three people and injures two others in Browns Summit

 In the other car were Greensboro Firefighter Richard Murrell, 58, who died at the scene, and his wife Tonya Murrell, 50, who is in critical, but stable condition at a hospital.

-A cross dedicated to Richard Murrell with gear hanging in honor of him.

-The Greensboro Fire Department said they lost a 33-year veteran who's been with the department since July 1, 1989, and earned the rank of Engineer.

-Rick worked at Station 5 most of his career and was an example firefighter for those that worked with him.
+Murrell was in the other car that was hit.
+He was a 33-year veteran firefighter with the Greensboro Fire Department.
+The department said Murrell earned the rank of Engineer, worked at Station 5 for most of his career and was an example firefighter for those who knew him.

-These flowers honored 26-year-old Anna Lattero.
-She was a passenger in the Dodge Charger.

 Anna Lattero was Alexio Lattero's sister.
+She was inside the car with him during the crash.
 Family and friends at the tribute said those two were inseparable and the best of friends.
+She was 26 years old.

-A 15-year-old was also in the car at the time.
+A 15-year-old, known as Sarah, was also in the car with Alexio and Anna Lattero.
 This cross was put up by family members Monday.
-The family mentioned the 15-year-old was close with Alexio.
+The family mentioned Sarah was close with Alexio, and that they'd been friends for several years.

-They also mentioned that Alexio and the 15-year-old both had a passion for Jesus and loving the Lord.
+They also mentioned that Alexio and Sarah shared a passion for Jesus and loving the Lord.

 It was emotional for each friend and family.